RestComm/webrtc-test/README.md

 ## Then, start webrtc-test.py ##

-In this example we are running the load testing tool to use 40 webrtc clients:
+In this example we are running the load testing tool to use 40 webrtc clients in headless mode in an Amazon EC2 instance:

 ```
 $ ./webrtc-test.py